Harrypatria/Basic-to-Advanced-Optimization-Tutorial-with-PuLP-Python/README.md

-# 🧮 Mathematical Optimization with Python Tutorial
+# 🧮 Business and Operation Optimization with Python Tutorial

 ## 🌟 Overview